-Departments and partner institutions are responsible for nominating suitable External Examiners for appointment for all awards.
-The relevant Executive Dean or nominee is responsible for the approval of nominations, which are reported to the relevant Faculty Education Committees.
+Departments/schools and partner institutions are responsible for nominating suitable External Examiners for appointment for all awards.
+The relevant Faculty Dean is responsible for the approval of nominations.

-The nominating department, or partner institution, need to ensure they have appropriate evidence that the proposed External Examiner meets all the criteria for selection; where this criteria is not fully met, a written case for an exception must be submitted with the nomination form for consideration by the relevant Executive Dean or nominee (see exceptions below).
+The nominating department/school, or partner institution, need to ensure they have appropriate evidence that the proposed External Examiner meets all the criteria for selection; where these criteria are not fully met, a written case for an exception must be submitted with the nomination form for consideration by the relevant Faculty Dean (see exceptions below).

 Academic qualifications and examining experience